cloudeteer/terraform-governance/docs/Module - Create a new Module.md

 Step-by-step guide:

-1. Log in to the Terraform Registry with the [cloudeteerbot](https://github.com/cloudeteerbot) GitHub user.
+1. Log in to the [Terraform Registry](https://registry.terraform.io/) with the [cloudeteerbot](https://github.com/cloudeteerbot) GitHub user (see Keeper for credentials).
 2. Publish a new module as documented in the HashiCorp Terraform Registry documentation: <https://developer.hashicorp.com/terraform/registry/modules/publish#publishing-a-public-module>

 During the initial publishing of a Terraform module in the Terraform Registry, the "Terraform Registry" GitHub App installs a webhook in the GitHub repo of the Terraform module.
 This webhook ensures that on a _tag-push_ (Semantic Version), the module is automatically published in the Terraform Registry.
 Official HashiCorp documentation: <https://developer.hashicorp.com/terraform/registry/modules/publish#releasing-new-versions>